Techniques for & Benefits of Diaphragmatic Breathing

 • Deep low back muscles⁣

 When performing diaphragmatic breathing, inhale through your nose and exhale through your⁣⁣ mouth.
-As you inhale through the nose, your chest cavity fills with air and the diaphragm drops⁣⁣ down toward the pelvis while the pelvic floor lengthens.⁣⁣ As you engage in diaphragmatic breathing, make sure the “support components” of the⁣⁣ hammock are all slackened and relaxed to allow the pelvic floor to move through its full range⁣⁣ of motion.⁣⁣
+As you inhale through the nose, your chest cavity fills with air and the diaphragm drops⁣⁣ down toward the pelvis while the pelvic floor lengthens.⁣⁣ As you engage in diaphragmatic breathing, make sure the “support components” of the⁣⁣ hammock are all slackened and relaxed to allow the pelvic floor to move through its full range⁣⁣ of motion, which is an important part of breathing and pelvic floor PT.

 The above position allows for effective relaxation of the “support components” as well as using⁣⁣ the chair for identifying how your pelvic floor is lengthening and recoiling with diaphragmatic⁣⁣ breathing.
 In this position, your feet and knees are facing outward while your head, trunk, and⁣⁣ arms are resting on a support surface (i.e. your desk, table, etc.)⁣⁣